Nassau County Police Department: Emergency Ambulance Bureau

 In addition to police officers, the department also employs hundreds of civilian Police Medics (PMs) who consist of Critical Care Emergency Medical Technicians (EMT-CCs) and Paramedics.
 The title “police medic“ is the most recent title given to these employees, who were previously known as “Ambulance medical technicians“ (AMT's).

 Unlike most jurisdictions, where emergency medical response and ambulance transport are functions performed primarily by a fire department or other organizations, in Nassau County, the police department and local volunteer fire departments share this responsibility.
 Nassau is one of the few police agencies in New York State that trains all of its police officers to provide emergency medical services to assist the Police Medics.
-Nassau Police ambulances are manned by gray and blue uniformed Police Medics rather than police officers.
+Nassau Police ambulances are operated by gray and blue uniformed Police Medics rather than police officers.

 While it is important to note that Police Medics are civilian employees of the police department, they do have additional equipment and powers when compared to other paramedics.
 Most Police Medics carry handcuffs and pepper spray, and all Police Medics are issued bulletproof vests.
 Unlike other paramedics, Police Medics are often placed directly into police situations, including many violent situations that most paramedics would stage away from until the scene was secure.
 The volunteer fire departments and private ambulance companies who work public 911 contracts in Nassau rely on the Police Medics to handle all violent patients, including psychiatric patients, criminals who require medical treatment, prisoners in need of medical treatment (from the county holding cells or the county jail), and others.
 Unlike its neighboring municipalities, all psychiatric patients in Nassau go to the hospital by ambulance, due to the county having Police Medics on duty 24/7.
 In Suffolk or NYC, more violent or dangerous patients would often be taken by police cars instead.